White Sox vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 White Sox Recent Betting Performance

-- The White Sox have been underdogs eight times over their past 10 games and lost every one of those contests.
+- The White Sox have been underdogs nine times over their past 10 games and lost every one of those contests.

 - In their last 10 games with an over/under, the White Sox and their opponents have combined to eclipse the total three times.